coosmiin/coosmiin.github.io/_posts/2021-07-18-enum-class-type-converter.md

 			return base.ConvertFrom(context, culture, value);
 		}
 ```

-And now, if we adnotate our enum value class with the `[TypeConverter(typeof(MyEnumValueTypeConverter))]` attribute our app will work just fine.
+And now, if we annotate our enum value class with the `[TypeConverter(typeof(MyEnumValueTypeConverter))]` attribute our app will work just fine.

 This is it, the easy-peasy way of using enumeration classes mapped to `appSettings.json` options values.